ghjansen/cas/README.md

 ###Time
 [`Time`](cas-core/src/main/java/com/ghjansen/cas/core/physics/Time.java) and [`Space`](cas-core/src/main/java/com/ghjansen/cas/core/physics/Space.java) are two concepts closely related by the dimensional aspect, that is, the number of dimensions used by the cellular automaton affects not only the cellular space but also the time.
 This feature is oriented to the sequential nature of the simulator, which updates the [`Space`](cas-core/src/main/java/com/ghjansen/cas/core/physics/Space.java) and [`Time`](cas-core/src/main/java/com/ghjansen/cas/core/physics/Time.java) in an atomic operation consecutively until it reaches the parametrized limits for the simulation.

 To allow [`Time`](cas-core/src/main/java/com/ghjansen/cas/core/physics/Time.java) to operate in a dimensional way, two approaches were created: absolute time and relative time.
-The absolute time is responsible for maintaining the amount of [`Space`](cas-core/src/main/java/com/ghjansen/cas/core/physics/Space.java) iterations already processed by the [`CellularAutomaton`](cas-core/src/main/java/com/ghjansen/cas/core/ca/CellularAutomaton.java) and can be represented by an integer.
+The absolute time is responsible for maintaining the amount of [`Space`](cas-core/src/main/java/com/ghjansen/cas/core/physics/Space.java) iterations already processed by the [`CellularAutomaton`](cas-core/src/main/java/com/ghjansen/cas/core/ca/CellularAutomaton.java) and is represented by an integer.
 The relative time informs the next [`Cell`](cas-core/src/main/java/com/ghjansen/cas/core/physics/Cell.java) to be processed within the current iteration and is represented by a list of integers, where the number of elements in the list is equal to the number of dimensions of the [`CellularAutomaton`](cas-core/src/main/java/com/ghjansen/cas/core/ca/CellularAutomaton.java).

 Thus, it is correct to state that the [`Time`](cas-core/src/main/java/com/ghjansen/cas/core/physics/Time.java) class is a dynamic counter incremented from its lower limit (zero) acting on each of the dimensions (relative time) until it completely processes a [`Space`](cas-core/src/main/java/com/ghjansen/cas/core/physics/Space.java) iteration (absolute time), repeating this cycle until it reaches the limits of [`Time`](cas-core/src/main/java/com/ghjansen/cas/core/physics/Time.java).